markusos/intnet_project/README.md

 ## Setup ##

+- Install project dependencies by running `npm install` in the in the web folder.
+- Build the js using grunt, run `grunt` in the web folder.
 - Create a database with the name 'intnet'.
 - Configure the db user name and password in '/api/config.ini'-file.
-- Run 'setup.php' to create all the needed database tables.
+- Open 'setup.php' in your browser to create all the needed database tables.
+Remove the file from production env.
 - Configure the 'domain' variable in the android app to connect to the right domain.